Subaru Ascent Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-U.S. average insurance rates for a Subaru Ascent are $1,726 a year including full coverage.
-Comprehensive insurance costs approximately $260, collision insurance costs $564, and liability insurance is estimated at $664.
-A policy with just liability insurance costs approximately $744 a year, and coverage for high-risk drivers costs $3,772 or more.
-Teen drivers pay the highest rates at up to $6,860 a year.
+U.S. average auto insurance rates for a Subaru Ascent are $1,726 annually including full coverage.
+Comprehensive costs approximately $260, collision costs $564, and liability is $664.
+Liability-only coverage costs around $744 a year, with high-risk coverage costing around $3,772.
+Teenage drivers pay the highest rates at $6,860 a year or more.

 Average premium for full coverage: $1,726